THE EARTH IS A GIFT THAT GIVES US LIFE.

 A scientific understanding is not necessary to accept climate change as real.
 However, it is a great stumbling block when trying to convince someone in authority of the enormous challenges we face and the extreme actions necessary to preserve a reasonable climate on earth.
 It may be the greatest stumbling block in the history of humanity and it may be a problem that is impossible to overcome.

-To help in understanding this delema, I have chosen to make this page a basic tutorial in climate change as it currently affects the earth.
-To understand it some knowledge of science is required, not by intent but because it is inherent in the nature of the material.
+To help in understanding this delema, I have made the following a basic tutorial in climate change as it currently affects the earth.
+To understand it some knowledge of science is useful, because it is inherent in the nature of the material.
 In a subsequent section I will discuss the problem of convincing leaders of the urgency of the situation.

 The essence of the problem is that we have backed ourselves into a corner in that urgent, difficult and expensive action now is required to avoid a calamitous future.
 Additionally, fossil fuel interests keep pressing to use their products despite knowing the harm they will cause.
 And unfortunately, because of present economic rewards the companies and their leaders may be part of the impossible stumbling block.